TAK-NZ/etl-utils/README.md

 # ETL Utils Infrastructure

-CDK Infrastructure for deploying multiple Docker containers to an existing ECS Fargate service, fronted by an Application Load Balancer.
+<p align='center'>Utilities to support other ETLs</p>

 ## Overview

-This CDK stack deploys containerized utility services to the existing TAK infrastructure, providing a scalable platform for various ETL and data processing tools.
+This CDK stack deploys containerized utility services to the existing TAK infrastructure, providing a scalable platform for various data processing tools in support of ETLs.

 ## Architecture